March 16, 2026

 • available in wide sizes

 The Hoka Speedgoat is the best selling trail shoe in the U.S. right now.
 The thick layer of foam softens every step on the trail while the Vibram Megagrip outsoles give plenty of grip on mixed surfaces.
-The new Speedgoat 6 has firmed up Hoka's famous midsoles better durability and offers this best seller in wide sizes.
-It's a popular choice for thru-hikers (PCT, AT) or day hikers who want as much cushioning as possible.
-I have wide feet and am currently on my third pair of HOKA Speedgoats.
+New in 2026, the Speedgoat 7 has upgrade to supercritical foam and more aggressive Vibram outsoles for plus traction.
+Available in wide sizes, the Speedgoat is a popular choice for thru-hikers (PCT, AT) or day hikers who want as much cushioning as possible.
+I have wide feet and am currently on my fourth pair of HOKA Speedgoats.

 Check current price, styles, and colors: